j-sulliman/acici/README.md

 Menu --> Upload Config File
 ![alt text](https://github.com/j-sulliman/nxos_to_aci/blob/master/Screen%20Shot%202019-07-18%20at%201.23.58%20PM.png)

 Provide the defaults for configuration naming convention and BD construct.
 BD mode in most cases should be l2 which will enable ARP and BUM flooding.
 L3 mode will enable unicast routing and configure the SVI address as a BD Subnet.
+EPGs will be created as "Preferred group - Include" members.
 ![alt text](https://github.com/j-sulliman/nxos_to_aci/blob/master/Screen%20Shot%202019-07-18%20at%201.26.01%20PM.png)